EndPointCorp/end-point-blog/2022/06/implementing-backend-tasks-in-asp.net-core.md

 `Host.CreateDefaultBuilder(args)` gives us an `IHostBuilder` instance that we can use to configure our host.
 In our case, we've chosen to call `UseContentRoot(System.AppContext.BaseDirectory)` on it, which makes it possible for the app to find assets (like `appconfig.json` files!) regardless of where its deployed and where its being called from.

 This is important for us because, as you will see later, we will install this console app as a [.NET Tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools). .NET Tools are installed in directories picked by .NET and can be run from anywhere in the system.
-So we need to make sure that our app can find its assets wherever its executable may be.
-As long as said assets are deployed in the same directory as the executable itself that is!
+So we need to make sure that our app can find its assets wherever it has been installed.

 After that, we call `ConfigureServices` where we do a nice trick in order to make sure our console app has all the same configuration as the web app as far as dependency inejction goes.